Basic Search [?]

 Central Texas (USA) and western Mexico south to Belize and Guatemala; extreme eastern Honduras south to central Panama on the Atlantic versant and on the Pacific versant of cental Panama; eastern Panama south along the Pacific versant through western Colombia to northwestern Ecuador; Amazonian Colombia, northeastern Peru and Brazil; eastern Venezuela through central Guyana, Surinam, and French Guinea to extreme northern Brazil; Great and Lesser Antilles.

-This taxon is a monophyletic subset of the former leptodactylid subfamily Eleutherodactylinae as redelimited by Hedges, Duellman, and Heinicke, 2008, Zootaxa, 1737: 1-182.
+This taxon is a monophyletic subset of the former leptodactylid subfamily Eleutherodactylinae plus Brachycephalidae as redelimited by Hedges, Duellman, and Heinicke, 2008, Zootaxa, 1737: 1–182, and Padial, Grant, and Frost, 2014, Zootaxa, 3825: 1–132.
 Díaz and Cádiz, 2008, Guía Taxon.
 Anf.
-Cuba, 4: 1-295, provided brief accounts for the Cuban species.
+Cuba: 1–295, provided brief accounts for the Cuban species.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
-Evol., 61: 543-583, in their study of Genbank sequences, provided a tree of molecular exemplars and considered Eleutherodactylidae the sister taxon of an enlarged Craugastoridae, albeit with fairly low confidence measures, and confirmed the sister-taxon relationship of Eleutherodactylinae and Phyzelaphryninae.
-Blackburn and Wake, 2011, In Zhang (ed.), Zootaxa, 3148: 39-55, discussed briefly the taxonomic history of the group.
+Evol., 61: 543–583, provided a tree of molecular exemplars and considered Eleutherodactylidae the sister taxon of an enlarged Craugastoridae and confirmed the sister-taxon relationship of Eleutherodactylinae and Phyzelaphryninae.
+Blackburn and Wake, 2011, In Zhang (ed.), Zootaxa, 3148: 39–55, discussed briefly the taxonomic history of the group.
 Cole, Townsend, Reynolds, MacCulloch, and Lathrop, 2013, Proc.
 Biol.
 Soc.
-Washington, 125: 317-578, provided identification keys and accounts for the species in Guyana.
+Washington, 125: 317–578, provided identification keys and accounts for the species in Guyana.
 Vitt and Caldwell, 2013, Herpetology, 4th Ed., provided a summary of life history, diagnosis, and taxonomy.
 Rodriguez, Poth, Schulz, Gehara, and Vences, 2013, Mol.
 Phylogenet.
-Evol., 68: 541-554, reported on the molecular phylogenetics of the Eleutherodactylus limbatus group.
-Taboada, Grant, Lynch, and Faivovich, 2013, Herpetologica, 69: 342-357, provided morphological synapomorphies for the Brachycephaloidea (= Terrarana) but could not find them for the contained Brachycephalidae, Craugastoridae, and Eleutherodactylidae,
+Evol., 68: 541–554, reported on the molecular phylogenetics of the Eleutherodactylus limbatus group.
+Taboada, Grant, Lynch, and Faivovich, 2013, Herpetologica, 69: 342–357, provided morphological synapomorphies for the Brachycephaloidea (= Terrarana) but could not find them for the contained Brachycephalidae, Craugastoridae, and Eleutherodactylidae.
+Köhler, 2011, Amph.
+Cent.
+Am.: 140–191, provided a key to the species of Eleutherodactylidae and Craugastoridae in Central America and provided maps and photographs of the species, including this one.
+Padial, Grant, and Frost, 2014, Zootaxa, 3825: 1–132, revised the family, species series and groups, and discussed its phylogenetics.

 Please note: these links will take you to external websites not affiliated with the American Museum of Natural History.
 We are not responsible for their content.